James-E-Adams/iframe-drag-n-drop/README.md

-Motivation:
+# Drag/Drop between iframes and parent(s).

 It's non-trivial to construct a nice DnD experience when your app uses iframes.

 This should serve as a reference or a reminder to future me on how to do this nicely.

-Method 1: Drag and drop with an iframe on a different origin. i.e:
+## Use case: Drag and drop with an iframe on a different origin

         |------------------------------------------------------|
         |main app on good.com                                  |